KxSystems/solace/README.md

 K subscribedirect_solace(K topic);
 ```

-Subscribes to a topic for direct messages.
+Subscribes to a topic.
 Solace format wildcards can be used in the topic subscription value.

 * topic: Topic to subscribe to.
 String type.

 ```
-K unsubscribedirect_solace(K topic);
+K unsubscribetopic_solace(K topic);
 ```

 As above, but unsubscribes from existing subscription